Ranga125/BERT-IMDB-Review-Classifier/README.md

 👉 bert_model.pkl          # Trained BERT model (saved from Colab using Pickle)
 👉 requirements.txt        # Dependencies for the project
 👉 README.md               # Project documentation
-👉 dataset/                # IMDB dataset (if applicable)
-👉 notebooks/              # Jupyter notebooks for training and evaluation
-👉 utils/                  # Helper functions (if any)

 </pre>

 <hr>